 Students are urged to complete the College Mathematics Requirement by the end of their first semester of study at the college.
-Students who have not fulfilled the requirement will have that noted on their transcript.
 Students who do not satisfy the College Mathematics Requirement by the end of their first semester (15 or more attempted credit hours at Rhode Island College) will have a registration hold placed on their account until they either satisfy the requirement via the Mathematics Placement Exam or register for MATH 010.
 If the course is not completed successfully, the hold will be placed again.

-- Freshmen who scored less than 480 on the Mathematics section of the SAT (or less than 20 on the ACT Mathematics subscore) will be required to take the Mathematics Assessment Examination prior to or during freshman orientation.
-Students who achieve a satisfactory grade on the assessment examination will have met the College Mathematics Requirement.
-(This examination is given at least six times each semester, and, if necessary, may be repeated once.
-It is administered by the Mathematics Learning Center in 154 Craig-Lee Hall, or call (401) 456-9763.)
+1. All entering freshmen will be required to take the Mathematics Placement Exam prior to or during freshman orientation.
+Students who achieve a satisfactory grade on the Mathematics Placement Exam will have met the College Mathematics Competency.
+(This exam is given at least six times each semester, and, if necessary, may be repeated once.
+It is administered by the Mathematics Learning Center.)

-- Students who receive transfer credit for a course(s) deemed equivalent to Mathematics 010 or 177 or higher will have met the College Mathematics Requirement.
+2. Students who receive transfer credit for a course(s) deemed equivalent to MATH 010, MATH 120, or MATH 177 or higher will have met the competency.

-- Students who do not achieve a satisfactory grade on the assessment examination (which may be taken twice) must enroll in Mathematics 010 prior to or during their first semester at Rhode Island College.
+4. Students who do not achieve a satisfactory grade on Mathematics Placement Exam must enroll in Mathematics 010 prior to or during their first semester at Rhode Island College.
 Students who fail to earn a satisfactory grade during that semester shall be required to retake Mathematics 010 until successful completion.

 Appendix IX-B Writing Competency Requirement (revised 5/1/2020)